ilee78/mathematics_dataset/README.md

 - `--per_train_module=[NUMBER]`: generates `per_train_module // 3` examples each for `train-easy`, `train-medium`, and `train-hard` respectively.
 - `--per_test_module=[NUMBER]`: generates `per_test_module` examples each for `interpolate` and `extrapolate`.

+To convert the generated `.txt` data files to `.tsv` format, run `tsv_formatting.py` after having generated the output with the commands above.
+Make sure the parameters `NUM_EXAMPLES` and `raw_data_dir` are set correctly.
+See the file for more details.

 ## Example questions